Dimaldinho/prakse/readme.md

     Description: The user starts with a certain account balance and can deposit, withdraw, or check the balance.
     * Ensure that the user cannot withdraw more than the current balance (print a warning message if this happens)
     * ATM only dispenses certain bill denominations ($5,10,20,50,100,500) (you can't withdraw $0.53, for example)
+5. arrDuplicates
+Given an array of integers, write a function that returns all the elements that appear more than once in the array.
+The array could have duplicate elements, and you are expected to return each duplicate only once in the result.
+Array max size is 100 (it contains from 2 to 100 elements)
+Example:    Input: [4, 3, 2, 7, 8, 2, 3, 1]     Output: [2, 3]